Skip to main content

 • Co-curricular programs

-• Scaling a student group project or student venture for greater impact *only eligible for Type 1 Grants
+• Scaling a student group project or student venture for greater impact or long term sustainability

 Application Process, Screening Criteria and Selection Details

-Applications for the inaugural round of Do Good Campus Fund are being accepted from Monday, September 25, through Sunday, November 5, 2023.
-All applications must be submitted through the application portal which can be accessed here
+Applications for the Do Good Campus Fund are being accepted from Monday, September 16, through Monday, November 4, 2024.
+All applications must be submitted through the application portal which can be accessed here.

-In addition, the DGI team will be hosting three webinars to review the purpose of the fund and review the application process.
+In addition, the DGI team will be hosting a series of webinars to review the purpose of the fund and the application process.
 To sign up for a webinar, click here.

-If you have a short question that does not require a full coaching session, please check out our FAQs.
-If your question is not there, please send an email to: dogoodcampusfund@umd.edu
+If you have a short question that does not require a full coaching session, please check out our FAQ section below.
+If your question is not answered there, please send an email to: dogoodcampusfund@umd.edu

-• Once applications close, a selection committee consisting of Do Good Institute faculty, staff and UMD students will screen all submissions using a standard scoring rubric.
-More extensive criteria will be applied to Type 2 and 3 grant requests.
+• Once applications close, a selection committee consisting of Do Good Institute and other UMD faculty, staff and students will screen all submissions using a standard scoring rubric.

-• Type 2 and 3 grant applicants may be invited to an interview with a member of the Do Good Institute team to discuss their proposal.
+• Applicants may be invited to an interview with a member of the Do Good Institute team to discuss their proposal.

-• The Do Good Institute’s selection committee will recommend finalists to the Provost’s Do Good Strategic Leadership Council, along with the full application and evaluation rubric of each finalist.
+• The Do Good Institute’s selection committee will recommend finalists to the Provost’s Do Good Strategic Leadership Council.

-• Council members will score and recommend applications for funding.
-(Council members will not review finalists that come from their home unit.)
-They will also have the opportunity to provide written commentary on the finalists.
+• Council members will recommend applications for funding to the Provost.
+Council members will not review finalists that come from their home unit.

 Do Good Campus Fund applications will be evaluated on the following criteria: